minkull/SoftwareProjectScheduling/README.md

 Examples of toy software project scheduling problem instances can be found in the folder problem-instance-examples.

-More information on running the code can be found in the readme.pdf file.
-Information about the algorithms implemented can be found in the paper and in Dirk's report project-scheduling.pdf.
+More information on the implementation and how to run the code can be found in readme.pdf.
+Information about the algorithms implemented can be found in the paper and in dirks-report-algorithm.pdf.